hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 - `block` explicitly blocks specific paths, commands, or operations (overrides allow rules)
 - `remove-rule` removes a rule from the allow and block lists

-The existing `/tools trust` and `/tools untrust` commands remain as shortcuts for allowing or blocking everything.

 Aligned with existing functionality, tools can be completely trusted using `/tools trust`, which would be the equivalent of allowing all paths/commands.
 Tools can also be completely untrusted using `/tools untrust`, which would be the equivalent of blocking all paths/commands.

 Note: Not all options apply to each tool.
 To make it clear to the user what sort of permissions they are granting, explicit and tool-specific options are necessary.